fpgaprince/rtd/docs/source/combinatorial.rst

   1 0   0       0       1
   1 1   1       0       0

-for x = y, we see that, there are two cases in which the inputs can be equal.. this resembles the XNOR gate.
+for x = y, we see that, there are two cases in which the inputs can be equal.. and this resembles the XNOR gate.

 .. math::